Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Contact your academic advisor

-For all your questions about studying with a functional disability and/or chronic illness and to request all the facilities you need, please contact your academic advisor
+For all your questions about studying with a disability and/or chronic illness and to request all the facilities you need, please contact your academic advisor

 For example: